google-aai/tf-serving-k8s-tutorial/README.md

 environment without setting permissions without reconfiguring the volume to accept multiple pods to read and write.

-Fortunately, we have two options to handle this: by changing options for k8s pv, or by serving the model from cloud storage!
+Fortunately, we have two options to handle this: by changing options for PVs (general solution that works on most if not all clusters), or by serving the model from a cloud storage system (s3, gs, etc.).

 ### Setting up TF Serving for your Model